nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 * ```python3 -m venv env```
 * ```pip3 install -r requirements.txt```

+* The console is True by default.
+If you don't want the table to be printed on console, please create an env variable and assign the value false
+* ```CONSOLE_DISPLAY=False```

 * FILE_PATH: The absolute path to the Python script you want to profile.

 * DIR_PATH: The absolute path to your project directory.
 This helps the profiler focus only on your application code and ignore system/internal Python calls.